pomdb/pomdb-go/README.md

 #### `range`

 Facilitates queries within a range of values, like dates or numbers.
-In the example, 'Date' is indexed for range queries, allowing for queries like events happening within a certain time frame.
+In the example, `Date` is indexed for range queries, allowing for queries like events happening within a certain time frame.

 ```go
 type Event struct {